Site logo

 For a full account of Constantius' Life of Germanus, see E05841.

 When Germanus returns to Auxerre after his second mission to Britain (E06021), he learns that the Roman commander Aetius is threatening to punish the people of Armorica for rebellion by turning their territory over to the Alans for them to ravage (§ 28).
 Germanus travels to the king of the Alans, Goar, and rebukes him.
-Goar is overawed, and promises to withdraw peacefully, provided Germanus persuades Aetius or the emperor to rescind the order.
-Germanus therefore embarks on a journey to Ravenna to bring this about (§ 29).
-This incident takes place at Alesia (Alise-Sainte-Reine), scene of a previous miracle when Germanus stayed there on his way to Arles (E06020).
+Goar is overawed, and promises to withdraw, provided Germanus persuades Aetius or the emperor to rescind the order.
+Germanus therefore embarks on a journey to the emperor's residence, Ravenna in north-eastern Italy, to bring this about.
+The two incidents narrated here take place at Alesia (Alise-Sainte-Reine), scene of a previous miracle during Germanus' journey to Arles (E06020), and at Autun.

 Text: Borius 1965.